Sidgupta412/AI-Controlled-Solar-Powered-Clearbot/README.md

 # AI-Controlled-Solar-Powered-Clearbot

-# Code for Image Processing and Object Detection using Rasbery PI-4
+# Code for Image Processing and Object Detection using Rasberry PI-4

 import cv2 as cv
 import serial